You can feel confident your super is in safe hands,regardless of where you work.

 We're proud to help 540,000 Queenslanders feel good about their future.

-If you choose to stay with QSuper (and fill out a Choose QSuper as Your Super Fund form and give it to your new employer), your super is likely to keep growing based on your contributions, investment strategy and investment performance.
+If you choose to stay with QSuper, your super will continue to grow based on your contributions, investment strategy and investment performance.

-On the other hand, if you choose to have future contributions paid into your new employer’s default fund but don’t close your QSuper account, your current balance will only grow in line with investment returns.
+On the other hand, if you choose to have future contributions paid into your new employer’s default fund (and QSuper is not their default) and you don’t close your QSuper account, your current balance will only grow in line with investment returns.

 That depends on your new employer’s super arrangements.
 If you’re heading to a new Queensland Government employer, you’ll probably be required to make what’s known as a standard contribution of between 2 per cent and 5 per cent (or between 3 per cent and 6 per cent for police officers), from your fortnightly salary.
 If you contribute the full 5 per cent yourself then your employer will kick in 12.75 per cent